Green – R.E.M. (1988)

 Beginning to end, R.E.M.’s Green is arguably the band’s most accessible album.
 That’s probably why it’s my favorite.
 It was their debut with mega-record label Warner Brothers after being with indie label I.R.S. for years, and it seemed as if the band wanted to expand on the commercial success that “The One I Love” had created from their last album, Document.

 Fans of the hard, edgy sounds from Lifes Rich Pageant and Document weren’t disappointed.
-“Orange Crush,” a song about Vietnam vets and Agent Orange, began with a Peter Buck guitar riff and speedy drum cadence from Bill Berry.
-It was followed by “Turn You Inside-Out,” a song that sounded like an unreleased track from Document; Its loud and raucous guitars contrasted with the slow, plodding tempo.
+“Orange Crush,” a song about Vietnam veterans and Agent Orange, begins with a Peter Buck guitar riff and speedy drum cadence from Bill Berry.
+It’s followed by “Turn You Inside-Out,” a song that sounds like an unreleased track from Document; Its loud and raucous guitars contrast with the slow, plodding tempo.

-“Green” was the start of a decidedly pop turn for R.E.M., whose next two albums, Out of Time and Automatic for the People, would go on to launch the band into superstardom.
+Green was the start of a decidedly pop turn for R.E.M., whose next two albums, Out of Time and Automatic for the People, would continue to use Buck’s mandolin to launch the band into superstardom.
 As a result, Green tends to get overlooked.
 Just the way I like it — an undiscovered gem.